Useful checklist of things to do (from a past student chair)

-- Send acceptance/rejection notification to the designated contact authors * Sanitize reviews and email to authors (remove reviewer identifying information and any comments that were specifically addressed to the cochairs)
+- Send acceptance/rejection notification to the designated contact authors.
+This can also be done automatically through softconf, via the MailTool.
+(If necessary/possible with the interface you use, sanitize reviews before emailing to authors -- remove reviewer identifying information and any comments that were specifically addressed to the co-chairs.

 Miscellaneous stuff to work on after the accepted papers are chosen

 - Finalize the program and post on web site.
-Try to keep breaks lined up with other events.
-This needs to be done immediately when accepted papers are selected so that the registration brochure can go out.
+If applicable, try to keep breaks lined up with other events.
+The schedule along with other details will need to be sent to the handbook chair for the handbook.

-- Find out how much money is available for travel grants (corporate gifts or Walker fund), Decide on the criteria for awarding grants, exactly what categories of expenses the grant will cover, will registration fees be waived, etc. (Registration fees have generally been waived in the past for volunteers, and refunded as part of the grant for travel grant recipients.)
+- Find out how much money is available for travel grants (corporate gifts, Walker fund, NSF, etc.).
+Decide on the criteria for awarding grants, exactly what categories of expenses the grant will cover, will registration fees be waived, etc. (Registration fees have generally been waived in the past for volunteers, and refunded as part of the grant for travel grant recipients.)

 - Make sure international authors start working immediately on getting visitor visas to the country hosting the conference, and produce any supporting documents they need.